godatadriven/godatadriven-blog/content/the-performance-impact-of-vectorized-operations.md

 Thanks to the vectorized nature of NumPy operations (including the comparison with `radius` on the previous chunck of code), the check is done in a matter of milliseconds, making it a good fit for real time web applications.
+Not only
+that: the resulting code is very clean and pythonic, requiring even less typing than what a list comprehension would.

 Note: if you are so inclined, a IPython notebook with the performance test is online at [nbviewer].
 The times reported there may vary slightly compared with